mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## Conclusion

 TypeScript is a large language with a wonderful core set of features.
-By limiting yourself to the most important set of features you will write code the derives most of the benefits of TypeScript while keeping the code as readable as possible.
+By limiting yourself to the most important set of features, you will write code that derives most of the benefits of TypeScript while keeping the code as readable as possible.

-Thanks so much to ??? for reviewing this article!
+Thanks so much to Jason Schindler and Charles Sharp for reviewing this article!

 ## References